You can use the %SYMDEL statement or the CALL SYMDEL routine to delete SAS macro variables.

 So, this is the way you can delete macro variables in SAS.
 We hope that you must have found it useful.

-Moreover, if you have other suggestions regarding tips or tricks, suggest them below the comment section.
-We would take those lists in our further blog post.
+Moreover, if you have other suggestions regarding tips or tricks, suggest them below in the comment section.
+We will take those lists in our further blog post.

 Thanks for reading!